backes/javaslicer/README.txt

 the values that the variables have in this line.
 If you want to slice for all local variables, then specify "*", i.e.
     java.util.HashMap.clear:614:*

+There are still problems with tracing for parameters.
+If you trace for a "local variable" which is a parameter that has not been written in the method, then the slice may be empty.
+This will propably be fixed some day.

 Note that in many cases, you have to quote the slicing criterion such that the shell does not try to expand it.